Knife attacks

 § This will depend on the attacker and their motivation

-o This may be the best choice – but it very often won’t be
+o This may be the best choice – but it often won’t be

-o Don’t assume this is the best thing to attempt – see below
+§ Don’t assume this is always the best thing to attempt – see below

-· Grab a ‘weapon’ if you can – anything around you to keep the attacker at bay
+• Grab a ‘weapon’ if you can – anything around you to strike the attacker or keep them at bay

 o If you have picked up something to keep the attacker away from you – use it, don’t lose it

-o If you have no better choice, then you may decide to get in close and attack them
+o If you have no better choice, then you may decide to get in close to attack them - see below

 o Do not cower down with your hands above your head